-This check can be used by pedestrians, motorists, cyclists, passengers, or property owners that have been in an incident involving a vehicle.
-If the check finds that the vehicle registration is insured, you will be provided with a policy number, name of insurer, and claims contact details.
+This check can be used by pedestrians, motorists, cyclists, passengers, or property owners that have been in an incident involving another vehicle.
+If the Ask MID check finds that the vehicle registrationdoes have a valid car insurance policy, you will be provided with a policy number, name of insurer, and claims contact details.

-The police use the MID alongside their automatic number plate recognition system to find uninsured vehicles and get them off the road as soon as possible.
+The police use the MID check alongside their automatic number plate recognition system (ANPR) to detect uninsured vehicles and get them off the road as soon as possible.

 If your policy is brand new, it might not show on AskMID immediately, but it should usually appear within 48 hours and a maximum of seven working days.

-The AskMID ‘own vehicle search’ only provides you with the vehicle’s make and model, and whether or not it is insured.
+The AskMID ‘own vehicle search’ only provides you with your vehicle’s make and model, and whether or not it is insured.
 There is no information about the policy provider or any sort of policy number.

 If you would like to see your vehicle’s full insurance details and history, then you are required to download a ‘Data Subject Access Request’ form directly from the MIB.

-Remember that you won’t be able to retrieve any information on the vehicle’s service or MOT history on AskMID, but you will be able to find such details if you get a HPI check.
+Remember that you won’t be able to check any information on the vehicle’s service or MOT history on AskMID, but you will be able to find such details if you get a HPI check.

 My car is insured but not showing on AskMID insurance check

-If your vehicle is insured but does not show on AskMID, you should contact your insurance provider as soon as possible to have the issue resolved, or you will be at risk of having your car seized by the police.
+If your new vehicle is insured but does not show on AskMID, check again in a few days as there might be a delay.
+If it’s still not showing up, you should contact your insurance provider as soon as possible to have the issue resolved, or you could be at risk of being pulled over and having your car seized by the police.

-See our full ‘Is My Car Insured?’ guide for more information on getting the full details of your car insurance policy (including the policy provider, history, and so on).
+See our full ‘Is My Car Insured?’ guide for more information on getting the full details of your car insurance policy (including the policy provider, history, and more).